Taitdanielle/Gynnie/README.md

 **Mike** says: "Im looking for a page that not only works on my computer but also on my phone so that i can access it when im out and about exploring cities."
 **Katie**  says: "I've wanted to find a website that provides me with a list of gin based cocktails and all the info about them, it would be nice to be able to store these drinks on a list of some sort so I can keep track of which ones I've had!"
 **Billie** says: "When I search for gin online im often bombarded with marketing promotions and offers, I want a clean elegant website that offers me the information i need when I need it"
+## User Requirements and Expectations:
+### Requirements:
+1. Interact with a visually appealing website.
+2. Navigate the website with ease & with fast load times.
+3. Extract information on various gin cocktails.
+4. Information on the website to be laid out in a clear and effective way.
+5. Construct a list of cocktails to try, or to remember.